shefket-mustafa/Hades-Wear-Clothing-shop-/README.md

 ## + Currently working on

-- [ ] Global state managment with Context API
+- [ ] Global state managment with Redux